 What Is the Most Eco-Friendly Insulation?

-This insulating material is considered one of the most environmentally friendly because it’s made of 80 to 85 percent recycled newsprint.
+Cellulose insulation is considered one of the most environmentally friendly insulation materials because it’s made of 80 to 85% recycled newsprint.
 Who knew you could insulate your home with yesterday’s news?
-The remaining 15 percent consists of borax, boric acid or ammonium sulfate to make the newsprint fibers more fire resistant.
+The remaining 15% consists of borax, boric acid or ammonium sulfate to make the newsprint fibers more fire resistant.
 Borate-based flame retardants have the added benefit of helping repel insects, all while remaining safe for use.

 Cellulose is available as a loose-fill product that requires a specialized machine to blow into place.
 You can install it on open attic floors, in existing walls and more.
 By blowing the cellulose through small holes, you can increase the insulation level here with no need to tear the wall apart.

 Cotton is a popular clothing material used to produce blue jeans.
 At the end of the manufacturing process, scraps of denim can be recycled into cotton insulation.
-About 85 percent of this material is made from recycled denim, while the remaining 15 percent is comprised of plastic treated with borate, the same fire retardant and insect repellent used in cellulose.
+About 85% of this material is made from recycled denim, while the remaining 15% is comprised of plastic treated with borate, the same fire retardant and insect repellent used in cellulose.
 The material delivers an insulation rating of about R-3.4 per inch.

 Humans have been taking advantage of wool to make warm clothing for centuries.
 But did you know this eco-friendly material is also available for home insulation?